 Tverb is a reverb unlike any other.
-Start with a perfect room and configure it to taste by adjusting the standard reverb controls of decay, diffusion and EQ to create the ambience that brings your tracks to life.
+Start with a perfect room and configure it to taste by adjusting the standard reverb controls of decay, diffusion, and EQ to create the ambiance that brings your tracks to life.
 Now, place a couple of additional microphones anywhere in that room.
 Move them around until the track sits perfectly in your mix.
-Set the mikes’ gates to open with the dynamics of the track.
-Tverb, gives you control all of these parameters and more.
-And because Tverb is algorithmic, you can do it all in real time (which wouldn’t be possible with a convolution reverb).
+Set the mics’ gates to open with the dynamics of the track.
+Tverb gives you control of all of these parameters and more.
+And, because Tverb is algorithmic, you can do it all in real-time (which wouldn’t be possible with a convolution reverb).
 You can even have your mics dance around the room in real-time.
 Impossible in real life; a snap in Tverb.

 Open the Gates

-– 2 Moveable microphones to adjust depth of field and room reflections
+- 2 Moveable microphones to adjust the depth of field and room reflections

 - Adjustable polar patterns for microphone 1 to adjust the amount of ambient room tone